Locally Consistent Parsing for Text Indexing in Small Space: Ensuring Randomized Selection in Linear Time With High Probability

 \begin{observation} There exists a constant $c>0$, such that $\Pr_{\phi,h}\left(\overline{C} \leq c\right) > \frac{2}{3}$. \end{observation} \begin{proof} By Lemma~\ref{lem:space_exp}, we know that $\E_{\phi,h}[|P|] =\O(\frac{n}{\tau})$ and thus by Markov's inequality for some $c'>0$: $\Pr_{\phi,h}\left(|P| \leq \frac{c'n}{\tau}\right) > \frac{2}{3}$.
 But $|P| \leq \frac{c'n}{\tau} \Rightarrow \overline{C} \leq c'+1$ \whp{}.
 Therefore, $\Pr_{\phi,h}\left(\overline{C} \leq c'+1\right) > \Pr_{\phi,h}\left(|P| \leq \frac{c'n}{\tau}\right) > \frac{2}{3}$. \end{proof}

-Calculating $\overline{C}$ takes at most $\O(m\tau^2) = \O(\log^9 n)$ since for each sampled interval there could be as much as $\tau$ selected partitioning positions, and it may cost up to $\O(\tau)$ time to select each of them in the worst case.
-With high probability, after at most $2\log n$ repetitions of the algorithm for different approximately min-wise hash functions, $\overline{C}$ will be small enough, due to Observation~\ref{obs:sample_markov}.
+Calculating $\overline{C}$ takes at most $\O(m\tau^2) = \O(\log^9 n)$ time since for each sampled interval there could be as much as $\tau$ selected partitioning positions, and it may cost up to $\O(\tau)$ time to select each of them in the worst case.
+With high probability, after at most $\xi\log_{3} n$ repetitions of the algorithm for different approximately min-wise hash functions, $\overline{C}$ will be small enough, due to Observation~\ref{obs:sample_markov}.
 The partitioning set induced by the selected functions must be calculated and verified as small enough.
-This will happen \whp{} as well due to Observation~\ref{obs:sample_markov}.
+This will happen \whp{} as well due to Observation~\ref{obs:sample_whp}.
 Thus, \whp{} after $\O(\polylog(n)+n)$ time a small partitioning set will be found.
-If the run will fail, it will be detected within $\O(n)$ time.
-Therefore, the total running time is expected to be $\O(n)$ time \whp{}.
+If the run will fail, the failure will be detected within $\O(n)$ time.
+Therefore, the total running time is $\O(n)$ time \whp{}.

-\subsection{Case 2: \texorpdfstring{$\tau \ge \log^2 n$}{Large t}}
+\subsection{Case 2: \texorpdfstring{$\tau > \log^2 n$}{Large t}}